Ros Martin: Biography

 Born in London, England, Ros Martin is second-generation British, her parents being from Nigeria and Saint Lucia.
 Her uncle was pioneering Yoruba Nigerian film and stage actor Orlando Martins (1899–1985), and she has been researching and developing material in connection with his life.
+Roles he played on the London stage included Boukman in Toussaint Louverture: The Story of the Only Successful Slave Revolt in History, a 1936 drama by C. L. R. James that starred African-American actor Paul Robeson, with whom Martins had featured in the 1935 film Sanders of the River.

 She is the artistic director of the Daughters of Igbo Woman Project, "a transnational digital installation comprising a trilogy of literary films made in (UK, Nigeria & Nevis respectively)".
-In 2017, responding to Bristol’s transatlantic slavery legacy by evoking the voices of three generations of women from one family separated by the Atlantic ocean.
+In 2017, responding to Bristol's transatlantic slavery legacy by evoking the voices of three generations of women from one family separated by the Atlantic Ocean.
 The films were made in collaboration with Akachi Adimora-Ezeigbo and Vida Rawlins.
 Martin voiced Fanny Fumnanya Coker, maidservant at the Georgian House, Bristol, Rawlins voiced Coker's mother, Adaeze (or Black Polly), and Eziegbo voiced Fanny's grandmother, Ojiugo in Igbo.
 Also in 2017, Martin created a memorial event and video in Greenbank Cemetery to commemorate the 250th anniversary of Fanny Coker's birth.

 Publications in which Martin's writings appear include Marginalia (Volume 2 of Jerwood/Arvon Mentoring Scheme anthology) No Condition is Permanent, 19 Poets on Climate Justice and Change (Platform, 2010), and the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 Martin has been a driving force behind the "Countering Colston" campaign group, an anti-racist, pro-equity collective working to decolonise Bristol, including addressing ways in which the city has for centuries honoured Edward Colston, who was a slave trading merchant in the 17th century.
 Among initiatives for which she campaigned was the renaming of Colston Hall (now Bristol Beacon), which came about in September 2020.